DevExpress/devextreme-documentation/api-reference/20 Data Visualization Widgets/dxChart/1 Configuration/commonAxisSettings/minValueMargin.md

 Controls the empty space between the minimum series points and the axis.
 Applies only to the axes of the *"continuous"* and *"logarithmic"* type.

 ---
 By default, the axes extend slightly beyond their extrema generating an empty space between the axes and the minimum/maximum series points.
 It prevents cutting off parts of those points.
-To control this empty space, use the **minValueMargin** and **maxValueMargin** options.
+To control this empty space, use the **minValueMargin** and **maxValueMargin** properties.
 These properties are used in the following formulas for the actual start and end axis values.

     startAxisValue = minDataValue - (maxDataValue - minDataValue) * minValueMargin
     endAxisValue = maxDataValue + (maxDataValue - minDataValue) * maxValueMargin